CSCI 161

 • To a computer, the integer 1 is not necessarily the same thing as the floating point number 1.0 or the string "1"

-• Some of the errors you will make will be a result from mixing types incorrectly
+• Some errors you’ll encounter will come from mixing types incorrectly

 • Some languages (e.g., C, Java) are strict about types